jyulecodes/demo-app/README.md

 - Upcoming Launches: 'https://api.spacexdata.com/v4/launches/upcoming'

 With these endpoints, a simple GET request will provide you all the data needed for the tasks, no authentication required.

-### Deliverables

-Make sure to include all source code in the repository.
-To make reviewing easier, include a fully built version of your assignment in a folder named **public**.

-### Evaluation Criteria

-- **Dart** best practices
-- MVC or MVVM design patterns
-- Efficient use of packages to speed up development
-- Show us your work through your commit history
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested? do your components have unit tests?
-- Responsiveness and full iOS/Android compatibility
-- Elegantly use placeholders/skeletons when fetching data

-### CodeSubmit

-Please organise, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The gohenry Ltd. Team